OUR PIPELINE IS MAKING THE IMPOSSIBLE POSSIBLE

 DISCOVERY AND PRECLINICAL

-To quickly advance our mission of providing meaningful therapeutic opportunities for patients with unmet medical need, Capsida progresses preclinical disease proof-of-concept in parallel with capsid engineering.
-Our R&D efforts begin by assessing the therapeutic efficacy needed to treat a given disease indication, which guides capsid engineering efforts, and then assessing candidate capsid performance in preclinical disease models, NHPs and human disease-relevant in vitro models.
+Capsida optimizes cargo and progresses preclinical disease proof-of-concept in parallel with capsid engineering.
+Our therapies can deliver a broad range of cargos including gene replacement, gene editing, gene silencing and vectorized antibodies, among others.
+Our R&D efforts begin by assessing the therapeutic efficacy needed to treat a given disease indication, which guides capsid engineering efforts, and then assessing candidate capsid performance in preclinical disease models, IND-enabling studies, NHPs and human disease-relevant in vitro models.
+Capsida’s translational research expertise allows us to define the safe and efficacious therapeutic index of a given drug product and establish clinical dosing rationale.

 MANUFACTURING OPERATIONS